Ferguson Marine shipyard chief sacked after Scottish Government describes further ferry delay as 'unacceptable'

 "I will be stressing to the new interim chief executive and the board the importance of the ferries entering service to our island communities as soon as possible.”

-Mr Tydeman will be replaced as interim chief executive by John Petticrew, who has been on the Ferguson Marine board since 2022.
-He is understood to be based in Canada and has flown to Scotland for board meetings.
+Mr Tydeman will be replaced as interim chief executive by John Petticrew, who has been on the Ferguson Marine board since 2022 and is understood to be based in Canada.

 Yard chair Andrew Miller said: “Ferguson Marine needs strong leadership to ensure its long-term future.
 The board recognised that action needed to be taken to restructure the current leadership team and it has taken these steps to address this.